Budget 2017 higher tax announced on diesel cars: How much more will you pay?

 So how much more will you pay?

-Every diesel car will go up one tax bracket.
-So for example, if you currently pay £185, you will now pay £210.
-Those paying £115 will now pay £135.
+Every new diesel car will go up one tax bracket.
+It will apply from the first year of road tax.

+It means that most new diesels would be subject to the rise.

+A Ford Fiesta would incur a one-off £20 rise and a Land Rover a £400 increase.

 To see the old rates in full, go to https://www.gov.uk/vehicle-tax-rate-tables/rates-for-cars-registered-on-or-after-1-march-2001